 “In the second home holiday market, there has been a significant increase in private investors in the residential sector from the Middle East with activity firmly focused in the country’s northwest, particularly the Marmara Sea and Black Sea regions, as well as Istanbul, Bursa and Yalova,” said Diana Doğan of CBRE Turkey.
 About 20% of the more than 7 million visitors to Istanbul in 2014 are Arab tourists, up from just 10% in 2010, according to Istanbul’s Culture and Tourism Directorate.

 In 2002, the Turkish property market was first opened to foreign buyers, but they were only allowed to purchase properties in a few zones, and under the "reciprocity clause" only nationals of countries allowing Turkish citizens reciprocal rights - like Britain, Germany and the Netherlands - were allowed to buy properties.

 In 2005, the zones were abolished but reciprocity remained.

 Then in May 2012, the government passed a bill ending the reciprocity requirement, to attract more foreign homebuyers.
 Since August 2012, the government has allowed nationals from 183 countries to buy properties in Turkey.
 In addition, the size of land foreigners can buy without needing special permission was increased from 2.5 hectares, to 33 hectares.

-Nationals of China, Russia, India and of Gulf Arab states, previously banned because of the reciprocity rules, are now allowed under the new law.
-When fully implemented, this new law is expected to boost housing demand in the country.
+Nationals of China, Russia, India and of Gulf Arab states, previously banned because of the reciprocity rules, are now allowed. <

 Be the first to comment on this article!